du-almeidalima/kingdom-apps/README.md

 - NPM - 9~
 - [Firebase Tools](https://github.com/firebase/firebase-tools)

-You will also need to set the environment variables.
-Reach out to a maintainer for those.

 ## Projects

 - Ministry Maps: PWA application to manage territory and designations for the ministry service.